Frequently Asked Questions – Patients

 Compounding is a safe and legal practice.
 Compounding has been an essential part of pharmacy practice for centuries.
 Many regulatory bodies are aware of the practice of compounding and have set rules with which pharmacies must be compliant.
 The Food and Drug Administration allows products to be compounded as long as licensed practitioners have written a prescription for a specific patient to be filled at a licensed pharmacy.
 In addition, many state boards of pharmacy require additional regulations to be followed.
 Depending on the category of products made by your pharmacy, their compounding lab and procedures must be either USP 795 (for nonsterile) and/or USP 797 (for sterile) compliant.

 What types of formulations can be made?

 Capsules, creams, ointments, gels, troches, suppositories, solutions, suspensions, syrups, sublingual tablets/drops are all examples of non-sterile products.
-Any product used for injection or inhalation are examples of sterile formulations.
+Any product used for injection, inhalation, or administration into the eye are examples of sterile formulations.
 Wheeler’s Custom Compounding only compounds non-sterile formulations.